kisomo/Anomaly-Detection/README.md

 #  Anomaly-Detection
-In this repo we explore different Anomaly detection algorithms and compare their performance using various metrics.
+In this repo we explore different Anomaly detection algorithms and compare their performance using various metrics. all the code is available in models.ipynb notebook.
 ## 1).
 Autoencoder
 Autoencoder is a bottle-neck type neural network that learns a compressed representation of the data by projecting it down to a lower dimension.